raspberrypilearning/your-codeclub-story/en/step_2.md

 --- task ---

-Name your file with just your first name, like ava.txt
+Name your file with just your first name, like `ava.txt` or `sahjan.txt`

-- Make sure it ends with .txt
+- Make sure it ends with `.txt`
 - Don’t include your surname, address or any personal details

 --- /task ---